normally has an index to the left. If you see it without, please click here

 See: www.nationalhistoricships.org.uk )

-Nigel Robson of Edinburgh came across Pibroch on a visit to Western Ireland and kindly sent us these excellent photographs two or three years ago.
-What the condition of this vessel is now we are unsure.
+Nigel Robson of Edinburgh came across Pibroch on a visit to Western Ireland and kindly sent us these excellent photographs some years ago.
+Sadly she was scrapped in 2010 and the final photographs taken by Ruthan O'Conner, will be found on the web site.

-We believe this to be the second Pibroch commissioned by the White Horse Distillery.
-(The first , built in 1932 had the funnel forward of the wheelhouse) She is moored alongside as you will see from the photographs.
-Click on any picture for a larger version.
-A useful extract from an article by Jim Pottinger on the two Pibrochs may be found at www.thepibroch.com
+We believe she was second Pibroch commissioned by the White Horse Distillery.
+(The first , built in 1932 had the funnel forward of the wheelhouse)

 A wonderful photograph of 'Spartan' unloading on the beach on Iona.
 Courtesy Crawford Alexander Collection